-Getting there: The park is in Surat Thani province.
+The park is in Surat Thani province.
 There are regular bus services from Surat Thani city, and just about every tour agency in Surat Thani, Phuket, Samui, Krabi, and Bangkok can arrange transfers and/or accommodation.
 The nearest airport is at Surat Thani with regular daily connections to Bangkok.

 The Black House

 Chiang Rai’s The Black House is definitely an eccentric, if not downright weird, place to visit.

 Whatever it looks like, it isn’t a temple or any other kind of religious center, but evolved from the vivid mind of artist Thawan Duchanee and serves as a place to exhibit his ideas of a “dark life”.

 As you can see in the video, there is not just one house but several huge northern style buildings, decorated liberally with animal bones and skins.

 Quite what the artist is trying to convey is not at all clear, and the lack of any signs or other information makes it plain bewildering.

 There are several galleries with hung pictures to wander through too.
 The gardens are lush and serene and in sharp contrast to the mostly black structures around them.

 Despite the weirdness, it’s worth a couple of hours of your time to enter a new and bizarre world.